simokay/compendium/spells/Control Flames.md

 - You instantaneously extinguish the flames within the cube.

-- You double or halve the area of bright light and dim light cast by the flame, change its color, or both.
+- You double or halve the area of bright light and dim light cast by the flame, change its colour, or both.
 The change lasts for 1 hour.

 - You cause simple shapes—such as the vague form of a creature, an inanimate object, or a location—to appear within the flames and animate as you like.
 The shapes last for 1 hour.